 The Meteor Activity Outlook is a weekly summary of expected meteor activity written by Robert Lunsford, Operations Manager of the American Meteor Society and contributor to this blog.
 The original unedited version of this week’s Meteor Activity Outlook can be found at the American Meteor Society’s site.

-During this period the moon waxes from just past its first quarter phase to nearly full at the end of the period.
-This weekend the waxing gibbous moon will set during the early morning hours and will allow a couple of hours of dark skies before the beginning of twilight.
-This window of opportunity will shrink as the week progresses becoming essentially zero by the end of the week.
-The estimated total hourly rates for evening observers this week is near three from the northern hemisphere and two for observers south of the equator.
-For morning observers the estimated total hourly rates should be near twenty four from the northern hemisphere and twelve as seen from the southern hemisphere.
+During this period the moon reaches its new phase on Saturday November 6th.
+At this time the moon lies near the sun and cannot be seen at night.
+This will be the best time to view meteor activity this month.
+The Taurids will be producing many slow meteors all night long while the sporadic rates will also remain high.
+The estimated total hourly rates for evening observers this week is near six from the northern hemisphere and four for observers south of the equator.
+For morning observers the estimated total hourly rates should be near twenty four from the northern hemisphere and fourteen as seen from the southern hemisphere.
 The actual rates will also depend on factors such as personal light and motion perception, local weather conditions, alertness and experience in watching meteor activity.
-Evening rates are reduced this week due to lunar interference.

 The following showers are expected to be active this week: